Teardrop Breast Implants: What to Consider?

 • Committed follow-up and 12 months aftercare including scar treatment

-• Helped thousands of happy clients!
-See for yourself with these Breast Augmentation Before and Afters.
+• See for yourself with these Breast Augmentation Before and Afters.

 Follow All Pre-operative Instructions Carefully

-It’s important to follow your post-operative instructions to ensure proper healing from teardrop breast implants and minimise your risk of complications.
-Your surgeon will provide specific instructions for your surgery and individual needs, and it’s important that you follow them closely.
+It’s important to follow your post-operative instructions to ensure adequate healing from teardrop breast implants and minimise your risk of complications.
+Your surgeon will provide specific instructions for your surgery and individual needs, and it is important that you follow them closely.

 Some general guidelines for post-operative care after breast surgery include: